adieunix/wiihacks-wiki/wiki/rules/rules_mod.md

   If there is anything that needs immediate attention, please direct requests towards them.
 If this changes the moderators and community will be notified.

-  While other moderators can help out with the routine tasks of the subreddit, the ultimate responsibility for tasks such as queue maintenance is the top active moderator.

 # Rules

   One of our goals is to keep this forum enjoyable and available to as many people as we can.
 The following ruleset was created with that in mind.